Karan Wahi: Work as host and web expansion (2014–present)

 Along with Mandira Bedi, he was next seen co-hosting the singing reality show Indian Idol Junior.
 In 2015, he replaced Jay Bhanushali for the second season as the host of Dance India Dance Super Moms.

-He entered as a wild card in the fifth season of BBC Productions' celebrity dance reality show Jhalak Dikhhla Jaa, but was eliminated next month.

 Wahi was seen in two episodes of Colors Television's popular comedy talk show Comedy Nights with Kapil.
 He was also a part of the winning team of the first season of the reality show Box Cricket League.
 In March 2015, he participated in the reality game show India Poochega Sabse Shaana Kaun?, hosted by actor Shah Rukh Khan.
 He also participated Fear Factor: Khatron Ke Khiladi in 2017.
 He ended up at 8th place.
 In August 2020, he participated 2nd time in Colors TV's stunt-based reality show Khatron Ke Khiladi - Made In India where he finished at 1st runner-up.

-After a gap of 6 years, he made a comeback in July 2022 with Star Bharat's show Channa Mereya as Aditya Raj Singh, opposite Niyati Fatnani.
+After a gap of 6 years, Wahi made a comeback to television, in July 2022 with Star Bharat's show Channa Mereya as Aditya Raj Singh, opposite Niyati Fatnani.
+In the same year, he played Karan Malhotra in the second season of Never Kiss Your Best Friend opposite Anya Singh.
+A critic of Gulf News noted, "Karan is steadfast in his histrionics as a brilliant actor insecure in love."

-Off-screen work
+From 2023 to 2024, he appeared as Jogi opposite Maanvi Gagroo, in the series Half Love Half Arranged.
+Reviewing the second season, Bhawna Arya stated, "Karan as Jogi, brings a unique vibe to his role; however, the writing holds his character back."

+Other work and media image

 In addition to acting, Wahi has also supported various charitable organisations.
 In 2012, he joined the All Stars Football Club, a celebrity football club that raises fund for India's largest non-profit organisations.
 He has also participated in the Gold Charity Soccer matches to raise funds for supporting the junior artists of the industry.
 In August 2014, he took part in the Ice Bucket Challenge to spread awareness for amyotrophic lateral sclerosis (ALS).